Dash-Industry-Forum/DASH-IF-IOP/specs/live2vod/01-live2vod.inc.md

     `Period@start` attribute for each Period and setting the `Period@duration` attribute to *PeriodDuration*.
 However, setting the `Period@start`attribute may also be used.
 Also, to signal the *PeriodDuration* of the last Period, the `MPD@mediaPresentationDuration` attribute may be used.

-    Note: Check precedence here
+According to ISO/IEC 23009-1 [[!DASH]], Annex A.3.2, the `MPD@mediaPresentationDuration` attribute takes precendence over the *PeriodDuration*.

 ### Scheduled and Bounded Live Service transitioned to VoD ### {#live2vod:content-offering-scheduled-and-bounded}